25 years ago I made one of the best decisions of my life.

 Enter competitions in major cities and diverse locations.
 You're creating your own history, so avoid looking like a local artist.

-The most rinky-dink show in Miami, New York or Boston will stand out on your resume.
-Too many artists exhibit in their backyards.
+The most rinky-dink show in Miami, New York or Boston will leap off your resume.
+Too many artists show in their own backyards.
 The expense of shipping cross country pays big dividends by giving you the appearance of a national artist.

 Tons of competitions can be found online, and most artists over 18 can enter for a modest fee.